 Supply Chain and Modern Slavery Act Statement

 This statement is drafted and published in accordance with section 54 of the Modern Slavery Act 2015, transparency in supply chains.
-The statement is a summary of the steps taken during the financial year ending February 2021 to ensure slavery and human trafficking is not taking place in any part of our business or in our supply chain.
+The statement is a summary of the steps taken during the financial year ending 28th January 2023 to ensure slavery and human trafficking is not taking place in any part of our business or in our supply chain.

-Founded in Wimbledon in 1990, LK Bennett is a British accessible luxury brand defined by a love of vintage eccentricity, functionality, and tradition with a desire for beautiful design and considered luxury.
-We recognise the continued complexity of a global supply chain, understand the risks and severity of modern-day slavery and human trafficking; we take our responsibility seriously, making every effort to protect the rights and well-being of all those involved.
+We recognise the continued complexity of a global supply chain and understand the risks and severity of modern-day slavery and human trafficking.
+We take our responsibility seriously, making every effort to protect the rights and well-being of all those involved.

 LK Bennett Fashion Ltd. remains true to the origins of L.K.
 Bennett, offering exceptional quality in all we do.
 We are respectful of what is expected of us; a stable supply base and well-established relationships with suppliers and manufacturers who share our business values.
-Our unique selection of clothing, shoes and accessories all designed in our London-based head office and beautifully crafted across Europe and the Far East.
+Our unique selection of clothing, shoes and accessories is designed in our London-based head office and beautifully crafted across Europe and the Far East.

-We are proud of the long term relationship we have with our suppliers.
-In 2020, LK Bennett worked closely with 45 primary suppliers, with 79 nominated (Tier 1.) manufacturing sites located in 10 territories worldwide; Austria (0.1%), China (23.8%) (manufacturing site locations in provinces: Guangdong, Hong Kong, Inner Mongolia, Jiangsu, Shandong, Zhejiang), Italy (18.9%), The North Republic of Macedonia (7.3%), Mauritius (0.3%), Portugal (8.1%), Romania (6.2%), Spain (34.3%), Turkey (0.5%), U.K. (0.6%).
+We are proud of the long-term relationship we have with our suppliers.
+In 2022, LK Bennett worked closely with 42 primary suppliers, with 52 nominated (Tier 1.) manufacturing sites located in 9 territories worldwide; Bulgaria (1.2%), China (18.8%) (manufacturing site locations in provinces: Guangdong, Hong Kong, Inner Mongolia, Jiangsu, Shandong, Zhejiang), Italy (20%), The North Republic of Macedonia (6.7%), Portugal (4.8%), Romania (2.4%), Spain (42.7%), Turkey (3%), U.K. (0.4%).

 Quality